rheehot/rx-player/doc/api/videoThumbnailLoader.md

              representation to get video chunks.
 - MISSING_INIT_DATA : The chosen track does not have an init data, so it can't be buffered.
-- NO_THUMBNAILS : No segments are available for this time of the track.
+- NO_THUMBNAIL : No segments are available for this time of the track.
 - LOADING_ERROR : An error occured when loading a thumbnail into the video element.
 - ABORTED : The loading has been aborted (probably because of another loading